91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 - Upon receiving positive feedback

-Once you’ve decided the best way to ask for referrals, you have to hone in on WHAT to ask for.
-This is your target market, your ideal client.
+Once you’ve decided the best way to ask for referrals, you have to hone in on what to ask for.
+This referral request is

 Start Asking For Referrals In Your Practice